 These are just a handful of the most successful sales techniques and methodologies.
 So with so many options, how do you choose one for your sales team?

-Try as we might to follow textbook examples, any sales methodology will never play out exactly as stated and quite frankly, it shouldn’t.
+Try as we might to follow textbook examples, sales methodologies will never play out exactly as stated.
+And quite frankly, they shouldn’t.

-Sales is an evolving, human interaction and your team should approach it as such.
-Your sale should be a balance between tried and tested methodologies, which line up your aim to hit your target, and an awareness of the nuance in every conversation, which will drive success through genuine prospect connection.
+Sales is an evolving human interaction, and your team should approach it as such.
+Your sale should balance tried-and-tested methodologies, which align with, your aim to hit your target, and an awareness of the nuance in every conversation, which will drive success through genuine prospect connection.

-Every sales team and product or service is different, so try, test or even combine methodologies that match the values and sales processes of your business.
+Every sales team and product or service is different, so try, test, or even combine methodologies that match your business's values and sales processes.

-Review sales call recordings to understand not just how well your and yoru fellow reps are doing but how well-suited the methodologies are to your market.
-Then you can review which methodologies are best suited to your business.
+Review sales call recordings to understand not just how well you and your fellow reps are doing but also how well the methodologies are suited to your market.
+Then, you can review which methodologies are best suited to your business.

 This will depend on a number of things including; the market you are selling into, the geographies you are selling into, your team and their experience, and the approach your competitors take.